 Here are the three Bitcoin apps I think are the most useful for beginning cryptocurrency users and a short review of each one.

 I’m sure if you know anything about cryptocurrencies, you probably heard of Coinbase.
-To be honest, I’ve been using the app for quite a while and I think it’s a great app you can imagine like a home base for all your cryptocurrencies.
-Bitcoin, ethereum, litecoin, it stores all of them in separate wallets that are super-easy to navigate through, even for the novice cryptocurrency trader like me.
+To be honest, I’ve been using the app for quite a while and I think it’s a great app you can imagine as a home base for all your cryptocurrencies.
+Bitcoin, Ethereum, litecoin, it stores all of them in separate wallets that are super-easy to navigate through, even for novice cryptocurrency traders like me.
 I also like the push notifications for price alerts so I always know when a change happens.
 Because, as you likely know, those prices keep on rising and dropping.

 The problem is It does carry some higher transaction fees than some other wallet apps I’ve seen, but its intense security features seem a fair trade-off for that – and when you’re trading in cryptocurrency, security should be your #1 concern.
 So if you don’t might the bit higher fees, I highly suggest this one, especially if you’re a complete beginner.
 It won’t be easy at first, but as you get more flexible you can find out what works best for you.

 #2.
 Bitcoin Checker (Android) & CoinStats (iOS): Stay in the Know

 Because Bitcoin Checker is for Android and CoinStats for iOS, I decided to put these two together as they are quite similar.